Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Time and cost efficiency in construction projects

-The front-loaded nature of laser scanning shifts resource allocation to early phases of a project, where changes are a lot easier to implement.
+The front-loaded nature of laser scanning shifts resource allocation to the early phases of the project, where changes are a lot easier to implement.
 Even though the initial investment in such technology may seem substantial, the dramatic reduction in expensive field work alone may be more than enough to make up for the cost.

 These efficiency benefits even affect the coordination process to a certain degree.
 All stakeholders now have access to the same accurate representation of existing conditions, with scanning eliminating many potential sources of misinterpretation and miscommunication.